audreyshub/my-first-jekyll-site/index.md

     serviceslist:
       - title: Website Design
         content: >-
           I build modern JAMstack websites that are fast, secure and dynamic.
-Think websites/blogs that don't don't rely on WordPress, Wix or SquareSpace.
-All designs include web hosting, DNS setup, SSL certificates and SEO.
+I also design WordPress websites.
+All designs include web hosting, DNS setup, SSL certificates and basic SEO.
       - title: Landing Page Design
         content: >-
-          A landing page is your handshake, greeting, or smile.
-I design landing pages that captures the imagination and converts visitors.
+          Amet nibh adipiscing adipiscing.
+Commodo ante vis placerat interdum massa massa primis.
+Tempus condimentum tempus non ac varius cubilia adipiscing placerat lorem turpis at.
       - title: Technical Integrations
         content: >-
-          Need Aweber, Acuity, Calendly or some other integration but stuck on the how?
-No worries, kick back and let me handle the technical integration for you.
+          Need Aweber, Acuity, Calendly, Zapier or some other integration but stuck on the how?
+I love the tech behind how to connect different platforms so that your marketing system is automated and works seamlessly.
   - section_id: testimonials
     component: testimonials_block.html
     type: testimonialsblock